 Religion majors pursue careers in ministry (including pastoral ministry, music and youth ministry, and pastoral counseling), law, government, journalism, public service, social work, and teaching.
 Some majors work in the corporate world.
 We also have an impressive record of sending students to some of the most prestigious graduate schools in the country.
 Ten of our twelve 2012 graduates are currently pursuing graduate education.
-Two of our five 2013 graduates will attend theological school, one will serve in Fiji as a Peace Corps volunteer, one will spend a year in Omaha volunteering with AmeriCorps, and one will pursue a career in editing and creative writing.
+Two of our five 2013 graduates are attending theological school, one is serving in Fiji as a Peace Corps volunteer, one is spending a year in Omaha volunteering with AmeriCorps, and one is pursuing a career in editing and creative writing.

 For more information about pursuits of our religion graduates, click here.